LoyolaChicagoBooks/introcs-csharp/rst/binarysearching.rst

                                          100 115 125
     min=9 max=11 mid=10
     Item 115 found at position 10

-Binary search works by keeping track of the midpoint (mid) and the minimum (min) and maximum (max) positions where the item *might be*.

-Let's see how we might search for the value 115.

 - We start by testing the data at position 8.
 115 is greater than the value at position 8 (100), so we assume that the value must be somewhere between positions 9 and 16.